codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 When your `ListView` is connected to an adapter, the adapter will instantiate rows until the `ListView` has been fully populated with enough items to fill the full height of the screen.
 At that point, no additional row items are created in memory.

-Instead, as the user scroll through the list, **items that leave the screen are kept in memory for later use** and then every new row that enters the screen **reuses an older row kept around in memory**.
+Instead, as the user scrolls through the list, **items that leave the screen are kept in memory for later use** and then every new row that enters the screen **reuses an older row kept around in memory**.
 In this way, even for a list of 1000 items, only ~7 item view rows are ever instantiated or held in memory.
 Here is a visual overview of recycling:

 <img src="https://i.imgur.com/zpkVUMR.png" width="500" />